The 5 Best 5th Wheels for Full Time Living

 In terms of fittings and features, the Eagle fits in great equipment.
 The near-silent 15,000 BTU AC unit will keep you comfortable no matter the weather, while the powered awning and external LED lighting will ensure you can enjoy the outdoors day and night.

-By default, this 5th wheel trailer comes fitted with the luxury package, which provides a soundbar, solid maple wood fittings, and insulated frameless windows.
+By default, this 5th-wheel trailer comes with the luxury package, providing a soundbar, solid maple wood fittings, and insulated frameless windows.
 If you want to take things up a level, you can choose any number of upgrades and optional upgrades.

-The Jayco Eagle is a very competitively priced 5th wheel trailer that provides everything you could want for a full-time living.
+The Jayco Eagle is a competitively priced 5th wheel trailer that provides everything you can want for a full-time living.

 Key Features: